 All of the establishments had posted the anti-gang emblem outside their establishments.
 As a means of intimidation, on September 10, a total of 70 shops received threatening phone calls.
 “You are cooperating with the police,” the caller said.
 “You will be next.”

 Fukuoka has been a hotbed of trouble with gangs in the recent past.
-In April, organized crime was suspected in the shooting of a former a former detective with the Fukuoka prefectural police.
+In April, organized crime was suspected in the shooting of a former detective with the Fukuoka Prefectural Police.
 Three months earlier, the head of a construction company was shot in front of his office in Nakama City, Fukuoka.
 Offices of the Kudo-kai organized crime group were searched following the incident.

 According to the Asahi Shimbun (Oct.
 23), the Kudo-kai takes cuts from local construction projects and demands that bars and restaurants pay between 10,000 yen and 100,000 yen a month — termed mikajimeryo — in protection money.